blu-sta/HK-Rando-4-Log-Display/README.md

 `Room` will toggle between showing the in-game room code and an alternate description of the room

 #### Sections
-`Countables`: Tracks count of items that could be required for other checks \
+`Countables`: Tracks count of items that could be required for other checks or True Ending \
 e.g. Grubs, Charms, Essence, etc. \
 `Previewed Locations`: All previewed locations grouped by location pool, showing the item at the location and any costs associated \
 `Previewed Items`: All previewed items grouped by item pool, showing the location and any costs associated \